sergiocabral/Docker.Squid/README.md

 ## Configuration

-It is possible to configure user-based access and password based on the environment variable.
+It is possible to configure user and password authentication through an environment variable.

 Or you can ignore environment variables and use the specific setting in the `squid.conf` file.